-- Don’t forget a waterproof mattress: Young children may have accidents at night, soiling their mattress if it’s not properly protected.
-Always use a waterproof mattress to make sure the mattress stays clean even during nighttime accidents.
+- Don’t forget a waterproof mattress protector: Young children may have accidents at night, soiling their mattress if it’s not properly protected.
+Always use a waterproof mattress protector to make sure the mattress stays clean even during nighttime accidents.

 - Consider your climate and child’s comfort when picking a comforter: Children in cold climates may need extremely warm down and feather blankets, while those in warm states will do best with cotton or synthetic covers.
 Cotton is a good choice for children who sweat at night, as it is breathable and absorbs moisture.

 Bedtime Lights for Children

 - Use nightlights sparingly: While a nightlight can help children feel more comfortable and safe in the dark, they can result in poor sleep quality as children are exposed to light during sleeping hours.
 A good alternative to a nightlight is a flashlight within easy reach of your child’s bed.
 They can use it to get out of bed in the night or turn it on when they’re scared.
 Nightlights that turn off with a timer are also a good choice.

 - Keep your child’s bedroom dark: Darkness signals to your child’s brain that it’s time to sleep, so you should always keep it as dark as possible at night.
 Use heavy curtains to block out light at night, especially if you live near a street light or other evening light.

 Additional Resources for Child Sleep Environments

 Helping Your Child Understand the Importance of Sleep